HST Primer: Scientific Instrument COS

 Prolonged exposure to light causes the COS FUV XDL detectors to become less efficient at photon-to-electron conversion, a phenomenon called “gain sag.”
 When a particular region of the detector is increasingly used, there is a corresponding decrease in the “pulse height” of the charge cloud generated by an individual photon.
 As long as the pulse heights are above a minimum threshold needed to distinguish real photons from background events, there is no loss in sensitivity.
 But as the average pulse height in a particular region approaches and then drops below this threshold, real photon pulses are increasingly misidentified as background, causing a decreasing effective throughput.
 Since the amount of gain sag increases with the total amount of the previous illumination, the effects first appear in regions of the detector that are illuminated by the bright Lyman Alpha airglow line, but eventually, the entire spectrum is affected.

 STScI is undertaking a number of actions to mitigate the effects of gain sag and extend the lifetime of the COS FUV XDL detector, including a series of lifetime moves to unsagged portions of the detector.
-See the general FUV material above for details about new lifetime positions for Cycle 30 and beyond, and see the COS Instrument Handbook for more information.
+See the general FUV material above for details about the full complement of lifetime positions, and see the COS Instrument Handbook for more information.

 Optimizing the Science Return of COS

-Since this simple shift-and-add technique significantly improves the signal-to-noise ratio of the resulting spectrum, and will extend the lifetime of the COS FUV detector, the use of four FP-POS is required for all FUV cenwaves except G130M/1291, for which two FP-POS (3 and 4) are required unless a strong scientific justification to do otherwise is provided in Phase I. This can be achieved by using the FP-POS=ALL parameter in APT for each CENWAVE or by spreading out the four FP-POS positions over multiple orbits within a visit for each CENWAVE or over multiple visits to the same target.
-Proposers who do not intend to use all four FP-POS for each CENWAVE setting must justify their observing strategy in the Phase I proposals.
-A modest reduction in observational overheads will not normally be considered sufficient justification for not using all four FP-POS settings.
+Since this simple shift-and-add technique significantly improves the signal-to-noise ratio of the resulting spectrum, and will extend the lifetime of the COS FUV detector, the use of four FP-POS is required for FUV observations except as indicated below.
+This can be achieved for each CENWAVE with the FP-POS=ALL parameter in APT, or by manually distributing the four FP-POS over one or more visits to the same target.

 COS exposures may be obtained in either a time-tagged photon address (TIME-TAG) mode, in which the position, arrival time, and pulse height (for FUV observations) of each detected photon are saved in an event stream, or in accumulation (ACCUM) mode, in which only the positions of the photon events are recorded.
 In TIME-TAG mode, which is the default observing mode, the time resolution is 32 milliseconds.
 ACCUM mode is designed for bright targets with high count rates that would otherwise overwhelm the detector electronics.
 Because the lower information content of ACCUM data reduces their utility for archival researchers, its use must be justified for each target.
 For details, see Section 5.2 of the COS Instrument Handbook.